zama-ai/fhevm/docs/fundamentals/conditions.md

   ebool isAbove = TFHE.le(bid, highestBid);

   // Replace highest bid
-  highestBid = TFHE.cmux(isAbove, bid, highestBid);
+  highestBid = TFHE.select(isAbove, bid, highestBid);
 }
 ```

-It is important to keep in mind that each time we assign a value using `TFHE.cmux`, the value changes, even if the plaintext value remains the same.
+It is important to keep in mind that each time we assign a value using `TFHE.select`, the value changes, even if the plaintext value remains the same.

 ## Error handling